Predicted impact of Brexit: Sport

 when UK will no longer be a member of the Espace économique européen.

 Opinions

 After Brexit opinion might diverge with some percentages of people considering UK and the EU have the same interest after Brexit while other consider interests are at odd.
-Also some British people are happy with the Brexit when other are not.
-One of the top priorities of the Brits is to ease trade between the independent island and the EU, according to IPSOS.
+Also some British people are happy with Brexit when others are not.
+One of the top priorities of the British is to ease trade between the independent island and the EU, according to IPSOS.

 People

 The UK has three separate agreements with the 31 different European countries that accept the freedom of movement act.

 Firstly, The current Withdrawal Agreement broadly maintains the rights British citizens, who are lawfully resident in EU member states, already have though a leave of absence extending a five year period would invalidate these rights.

 Secondly, with regards to Norway, Iceland and Liechtenstein each of whom are not EU members, yet are entitled to freedom of movement due to their membership in the European Economic Area (EEA), mirror the offer in The Withdrawal Agreement.

 Finally, in the case of Switzerland which is neither a member of the EU nor the EAA also accepts the freedom of movement under The Withdrawal Agreement.

 Still unresolved remains the issue of "posted workers" (per the definition in Council Directive 96/71/EC), and other complexities following the withdrawal.

 In France, on 15 March 2020, 800 elected conseillers municipaux of British nationality no longer had the right to be reelected, as a result of Brexit.

 For European citizens, entering the UK will require a passport from October 2021 and onward (i.e. an identity card will no longer be sufficient).